innovationOUtside/tm351vm-binder/README.md

 The Jupyter notebook server runs on the default port 8888.

-The container can be launched directly using [`containds`](https://containds.com/), the desktop app for running notebook containers and a personal, local Binder service.
-Select a new image and search for `tm351`; the `ousefuldemos/tm351-binderised` image is the one you want.
-When prompted, select the "standard" launch route, NOT the 'Try to start Jupyter notebook' route.

 To get hold of the lastest version of the Docker container image, run the following command from the commandline/command prompt:

 `docker pull ousefuldemos/tm351-binderised:latest`